Learn about your rights and how to access the benefits and services you’re entitled to.

 Tags: Evictions, Housing Conditions

 Winter can be rough in WNY, and with cold weather comes potential damages due to frozen pipes, furnace issues, and more!
-This document explains a tenant’s rights when they have are in need of cold weather-related repairs, as well as provides a list of phone numbers for local agency resources.
+Learn more about your rights, what to do if you need repairs, and find resources for further assistance.

 If there are things wrong with your apartment that may be dangerous to your health and safety, you may want to have your apartment inspected.
-This document describes when a tenant may want to contact the health department or a building inspector to have their apartment inspected and what is involved in such inspections.
-It also lists the local agency and department phone numbers for Western New York.
+Learn more about when you may want to contact the health department or a building inspector to have your apartment inspected and what is involved in such inspections.

 We provide free legal services to individuals who qualify based on our funders’ eligibility criteria.
 Some of our services are free for everyone.